Yura52/delu/other/OVERVIEW.md

 ## `zero.map_concat`

 #### concat
-If you have a function (**or a model!**) that is applied batchwise (or is applied to some iterable), `concat` will help you to put the results together.
+If you have a function (**or a model**) that is applied to batches, `concat` will help you to combine a list (or iterable) of batch results in one result for the whole data.
 It can process batch results that are tensors, numpy-arrays, tuples, dictionaries, lists of arbitrary data and reasonable combinations of the mentioned types.
 If your workflow involves moving data between devices, use `concat` in combination with [`dmap`](#dmap).

 *Before*:
 ```python